AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

 ## Conclusion

 Bindings are utilized throughout computing.
 They are utilized for function invocations, remote procedure calls, input forms, templates, and inference rules.
-As was shown above, the validity of values can be argued by software developers and artificial-intelligence agents, these arguments evaluated by artificial-intelligence agents.
+As was shown above, the validity of values can be argued by software developers and artificial-intelligence agents and these arguments could be evaluated by artificial-intelligence agents.